Print this page (attorney exhibit format)

 - Acquisition Log and Handling Notes

-- Storage / Device Metadata Sheet (where applicable)
+- Storage / Device Metadata Sheet (when used)

 - Delivery Manifest and Verification Outputs

-Documentation is produced contemporaneously and maintained in accordance with defined handling procedures.
-These records are commonly used to support internal review, insurance claims handling, and legal preservation obligations.
-No legal analysis, content interpretation, or evidentiary conclusions are provided.
+Records are prepared as handling proceeds and kept with the matter record.
+These records commonly support internal review, insurance claims handling, and legal preservation obligations without adding legal analysis, content interpretation, or evidentiary conclusions.